influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 #### Counters
 **Required**

-Counters key (this is an array) is the counters of the ObjectName you would like returned, it can also be one or more values.
+The Counters key (this is an array) declares the counters of the ObjectName you would like returned, it can also be one or more values.

 Example: `Counters = ["% Idle Time", "% Disk Read Time", "% Disk Write Time"]`

-This must be specified for every counter you want the results of, or use `["*"]` for all the counters for object, if the `UseWildcardsExpansion` param is set to `true`
+This must be specified for every counter you want the results of, or use `["*"]` for all the counters of the object, if the `UseWildcardsExpansion` param is set to `true`.

 #### Measurement
 *Optional*

-This key is optional, if it is not set it will be `win_perf_counters`.
+This key is optional.
+If it is not set it will be `win_perf_counters`.
-In InfluxDB this is the key by which the returned data is stored underneath, so for ordering your data in a good manner, this is a good key to set with a value when you want your IIS and Disk results stored separately from Processor results.
+In InfluxDB this is the key underneath which the returned data is stored.
+So for ordering your data in a good manner, this is a good key to set with a value when you want your IIS and Disk results stored separately from Processor results.

-Example: `Measurement = "win_disk"
+Example: `Measurement = "win_disk"``

 #### IncludeTotal
 *Optional*

-This key is optional, it is a simple bool.
+This key is optional.
+It is a simple bool.
 If it is not set to true or included it is treated as false.
-This key only has an effect if the Instances key is set to `["*"]` and you would also like all instances containing `_Total` returned, like `_Total`, `0,_Total` and so on where applicable (Processor Information is one example).
+This key only has effect if the Instances key is set to `["*"]` and you would also like all instances containing `_Total` to be returned, like `_Total`, `0,_Total` and so on where applicable (Processor Information is one example).

 #### WarnOnMissing
 *Optional*

-This key is optional, it is a simple bool.
+This key is optional.
+It is a simple bool.
 If it is not set to true or included it is treated as false.
-This only has an effect on the first execution of the plugin, it will print out any ObjectName/Instance/Counter combinations asked for that do not match.
+This only has effect on the first execution of the plugin.
+It will print out any ObjectName/Instance/Counter combinations asked for that do not match.
 Useful when debugging new configurations.

 #### FailOnMissing